giry-dev/mangrove-docs/docs/kandel-doc/how-does-kandel-work/more-on-failing-offers.md

 # More on failing offers

 This section explains the reasons why some offers might fail using Kandel.
-For more information on failing offers in general, head over to the [Mangrove Exchange documentation](LINK HERE?
-TBD if we leave this in).

 ## Definition